Cape Coast airport project already attracting investors – Aviation Minister

 Business News of Tuesday, 1 September 2020

-The Minister for Aviation has revealed that the construction of the Cape Coast airport in the Central region has begun attracting interest from investors.

-Joseph Kofi Adda said some investors have expressed interest in partnering government to undertake the project.
+The Minister for Aviation, Joseph Kofi Kowe Adda has revealed that investors have expressed interest in partnering with government to construct the Cape Coast Airport in the Central Region.

 “We have had quite a number of interested partners who have come to discuss with us.
 If you go to the Central Region, it is considered to be the tourism hub of Ghana,” he said.

-The governing New Patriotic Party (NPP) announced at its manifesto launch that it will build a habour and an airport in Cape Coast in its second term.
+The ruling New Patriotic Party (NPP) announced at its manifesto launch that it will build a harbour and an airport in Cape Coast in its second term.

 However, the promise has divided opinions among Ghanaians, with some insisting the town does not need an airport at the moment.

-Mr. Adda defended the decision to cite the airport in Cape Coast, saying a feasibility study into the construction is currently ongoing.
+Mr. Adda has defended the government’s promise to construct an airport in the Central Regional capital, Cape Coast.

-“Let you and I not decide for the business investors, let them come and assess and let them tell us whether they want to do it or not.
-For now, as we speak, there is no proposal before us.

-“We are negotiating with them on the best way to go forward with them so, in the end, they will decide whether they will put their money there or not,” the Aviation Minister added.
+On proposals to rather dualise the road network to the Central Region instead of providing the airport, Chief Executive Officer (CEO) of the Ghana Investment Promotion Centre (GIPC), Yofi Grant, is of the view that such arguments are not well-grounded, adding that the alternative is more expensive.

 Send your news stories to and via WhatsApp on +233 55 2699 625.